cloudnoize/CodeAnalysis/MicroLock.md

     }

  - `preservedBits = word  &  ~(kDataBits  <<  shiftToByte)` recall that kDataBits is a uint8 mask for the 6 user bits, the mask is shifted to the location of the lock within the word. within the parenthesis the result is a 32 bit unsigned mask, where 6 bits in the location of the user bits are lit. the `~` operator inverse the bits creates a mask for all the bits besides the user bits. the `&` with the `word` stores in  `preservedBits` all the bits that are set in the word besides the user bits.
- - `const  uint32_t  newBits  =  encodeDataToByte(value) <<  shiftToByte` encodeDataToByte simply shifts the value, `kNumLockBits` (2) to the left and returns a byte with the value encoded in the correct position, then we shift that byte to the lock address within the word, the final result `newBits` encodes just the value bits within a 32 bit unsigned. the return is
+ - `const  uint32_t  newBits  =  encodeDataToByte(value) <<  shiftToByte` encodeDataToByte simply shifts the value, `kNumLockBits` (2) to the left and returns a byte with the value encoded in the correct position, then we shift that byte to the lock address within the word, the final result `newBits` encodes just the value bits within a 32 bit unsigned. the return preserves all the bits of the word beside the data bits which now contains the input value.